dominicegginton/spinner/README.md

 - `.updateColor(Color)` Updates the colors of the animated pattern
 - `.updateFormat(String)` Updates the format of the spinner
 #### Stopping the Spinner
-To stop a spinner from animating call the `.stop()` function on its instance, this will stop the animation on the current frame, return to a new line along with re enabling the curser.
+To stop a spinner from animating call the `.stop()` function on its instance, this will stop the animation on the current frame, return to a new line along with re-enabling the curser.
 The `.stop()` function also takes arguments to allow for a final update of the spinner, this can be extremely usefully:
 - `finalFrame: String` The final frame the Spinner will display
 - `text: String` The text displayed by the Spinner once stopped
 - `color: Color` The color the Spinner will display the pattern in